AongCho880/YourCar/README.md

     *   Go to [Clerk](https://clerk.com/) and sign up for a free account.
     *   Create a new application in your Clerk dashboard.
     *   Navigate to your application's "API Keys" section.
+    *   Under "Paths" in your Clerk dashboard settings, ensure your "Sign in URL" and "Sign up URL" are set to `/admin` and `/admin/sign-up` respectively, and the "After sign in URL" and "After sign up URL" are set to `/admin/dashboard`.

 2.  **Create `.env.local` file:**
     Copy the existing `.env` file to `.env.local`: